chef-partners/azure-chef-extension/examples/azure-powershell-examples.md

 Set extension for Windows.
 * -Linux
 Set extension for Linux.
+* -Daemon
+Supported only on Windows extension.
+Configures the chef-client to run as a service or as a scheduled task for unattended execution.
+Supported values are `none`, `service` and `task`.
+Default is `service`.
+* -ChefServiceInterval
+Specifies the frequency (in minutes) at which the `chef-client` runs as `service` or as `scheduled task`.
+If in case you don't want the `chef-service` or `scheduled task` to be installed on the Azure VM then set value as `0` in this field.
+At any time you can change the interval value using the `Set-AzureVMExtension` command with the new interval passed in the `publicconfig.config` file (pass `0` if you want to delete the already installed chef-service on the Azure VM).
+Default value is `30` minutes.

 ##### Example 1: Create Windows VM with Chef Extension -
 ```bash